masneyb/boot2sol/README.md

 -------|--------|------------|-------|-----
 2 bits | 2 bits | 4 bits     | 1 bit | 7 bits

-The end of the linked list is represented with the value 0x1111111.
+The end of the linked list in the next pointer is represented with the value 0x1111111.

 ## How to run the game